aubble/goTunneLS/README.md

 ####Optional Client Options

-Cert -- Optional field in the client node for the path of the RootCA for the certificate from the server.
-Useful when using self signed certificates (like below)
+Cert -- path to the RootCA for the certificate from the server.
+Useful when using self signed certificates (like below) that are not in the operating systems store

 ###LogPath